2018 Autumn Conference

 Rev. Feargus O’Connor: Grounds for belief in life after death

-Read an article from Psychic News about the day (thanks to David Taylor of CFPSS for sending this).
+Read an article from Psychic News about the day (thanks to David Taylor of CFPSS).

 2015 QFAS Autumn Conference: Spiritual Beings on a Human Journey